 And now, your partition size will be increased.
 Just restart your computer.

 Important Note: Different OS will follow different steps to accomplish this. these steps are intended for Windows Vista and above versions.
-In case of Windows XP and the earlier versions there is no inbuilt feature, you need to use some third-party toots to re-size the partition.
+In the case of Windows XP and the earlier versions, there is no inbuilt feature, you need to use some third-party tools to re-size the partition.

 Warning: When you extend a partition, you will have to delete or cut off certain data from the other partition.
 Hence, it’s always better to take data back up before re-sizing your partitions.